 Clients (typically small business owners, entrepreneurs, etc.) aren’t always looking to manage people or take on full-time help.
 Instead, they’d like to contract out for specific services they need help with.
 It makes it a win/win for both parties!

-This gives you the opportunity to charge per job and not per hour, which can give you a much higher profit.
+This allows you to charge per job and not per hour, giving you a much higher profit.

 5. What’s the best thing about being a VA?

 Do I have to list just one? 😉

 Here are my top 3:

 - I control my schedule and can work when and from wherever I want.

 - I’ve met and worked with the most interesting people – one of my clients just included me on a team trip to Prague last month!

 - I’ve learned SO many new skills – if I ever wanted to go back to Corporate America (I don’t!), I could probably get hired by virtually any marketing department based on my current experience.